Mounayer/OptimizeIt/README.md

 ### Markdown

-This is a nifty feature, where optimizeit creates a `changes.md` file for you in the output directory, displaying the `before` and `after` of every file provided after execution, usage:
+This is a nifty feature, where optimizeit creates a `changes.md` file for you in the output directory (creates one if none exists), displaying the `before` and `after` of every file provided after execution, usage:

 ```bash
 optimizeit file1 --markdown